 - Joe and his board agree that Joe should resign as pastor of the church.
 He resigns, and accepts a temporary job in the same community while awaiting another assignment.
 Upon resigning, his membership privileges in that church automatically end; same for his wife.
 He chooses not to continue attending that church, since he doesn’t want to interfere in any way with his successor.
 Instead, they begin attending a Wesleyan church down the road from the UB church.
 However, his UB ministerial license remains secure with the UB Ministerial Association.

 - Pastor Connie and her husband have begun serving a non-UB church.
 The UB Ministerial Association will maintain her credentials for up to two years, as long as she submits annual reports and meets other qualifications.
 After two years, members of the PMLT will schedule an interview to determine the best next step for Pastor Connie—advising that she transfer her credentials, or agreeing to maintain her UB credentials for another two years.

 - A real-life example: Dave Datema is an ordained minister who serves with the US Center for World Mission in Pasadena, Calif.
-As an endorsed UB missionary with Global Ministries, he must be a member of a United Brethren church.
+As an endorsed UB missionary with UB Global, he must be a member of a United Brethren church.
 However, the closest UB church is over 150 miles away.
-The UB Ministerial Association provides for Dave’s UB membership, thereby meeting the Global Ministries requirement, and it also keeps his UB ordination secure.
+The UB Ministerial Association provides for Dave’s UB membership, thereby meeting the UB Global requirement, and it also keeps his UB ordination secure.
 He is free to become a member of the church he and his family attend in California.